ajayhemanth/The-Mathematical-Engineering-of-Deep-Learning---TikZ/README.md

 # todo
     Colors and fonts can be made uniform
-    Scale and size can be tweaked for consistency Custom images used inside tikz code to be replaced with higher quality images
+    Scale and size can be tweaked for consistency Custom images used inside TikZ code to be replaced with higher quality images